schumergrubermax/SmartLottery/README.md

 1. In a destination of your choice, e.g. your desktop or `~/code/`, clone this repository with `git clone <repository url>` or download it
 2. Navigate with terminal to the folder you just cloned.
 Type `cd SmartLottery`.
 From now on, all commands shown should be executed inside this `SmartLottery` directory.
-3. If you haven't already, run `npm install -g ethereumjs-testrpc` to install the testrpc client. testrpc is a node.js based Ethereum client, especially useful for testing and development purposes by simulating a full Ethereum client.
+3. If you haven't already, run `npm install -g ganache-cli` to install the ganache command line interface client.
+Ganache-cli (former name: "testrpc") is a node.js based Ethereum client, especially useful for testing and development purposes by simulating a full Ethereum client.
 Be patient as installation may take some time.

 That's it, you are ready to roll!

 ### Running the testrpc

-1. In your `SmartLottery` folder start up testrpc with executing `testrpc` in your terminal
+1. In your `SmartLottery` folder start up testrpc with executing `ganache-cli` in your terminal
 2. The output will look like this, giving you a simulated ethereum client on your local machine exposed on port 8545 with predefined accounts, that have 100 testethers each.
 Save the mnemonic words somewhere for later.

 ```